-Premier League 2 is a new competition that replaces the Under-21 Premier League from 2016/17, with a greater focus on technicality, physicality and intensity to bring players as close to first-team experience as possible.
+Premier League 2 is a competition that replaced the Under-21 Premier League from 2016/17, with a greater focus on technicality, physicality and intensity to bring players as close as possible to first-team experience.

-The league will take on the same format of two tiers, Division 1 and Division 2, with 12 teams in each, and the factor of promotion and relegation.
+The league is formed of two tiers, Division 1 and Division 2, with 14 teams in each, and the factor of promotion and relegation.

-The 24 clubs who compete each applied for 'Category One' status in the Elite Player Performance Plan (EPPP).
-There are 15 clubs from the Premier League and nine clubs from the Championship.
+The 28 clubs who compete each applied for "Category One" status in the Elite Player Performance Plan (EPPP).
+There are 18 clubs from the Premier League, nine from the Championship and one from League One.

-All players born after 1 January 1993 for the 2016/17 season are eligible to play, and the format stays as follows:
+All players born after 1 January 2001 are eligible to play in the 2022/23 season.
+The format is as follows:

 2015/16 Manchester United